Georgetown Hoyas: Rugby

 The Georgetown University Rugby Football Club is the intercollegiate men's rugby union team that represents Georgetown in the USA Rugby Division II competition.
 It was founded in the spring semester of 1967 by former members of the Washington, D.C., Rugby Football Club, including graduate student Michael Murphy.
 In 2005, Georgetown's first reached the Final Four of the USA Rugby Collegiate Division II National Tournament.
 The "Hoya Ruggers" again reached for the semifinals in 2009 in Palo Alto, California, and have had an undefeated 2009–10 season.

 A women's rugby team was founded in 2000, and plays in Division II in the Potomac Rugby Union (PRU).
 They have won the PRU championship four consecutive times from 2006 to 2009.
 They have also been invited to the Mid-Atlantic Rugby Football Union tournament three times, and were runners-up in 2006–07.

 Ice hockey

 Georgetown's ice hockey team plays in the ACHA Division II in the Atlantic Coast Collegiate Hockey League (ACCHL) as one of three teams whose primary conference is not the Atlantic Coast Conference.
 Since joining this conference in 2003, the team has won the conference championship four times, in 2004–05, 2006–07, 2007–08, and again in 2012–13.
 The team previously played in the Division III Mason-Dixon Collegiate Hockey Association, where it won the league championship in 1997, 1999, and 2000.
 In 2001 and 2002, they were invited to the national tournament of the American Collegiate Hockey Association, which the team had joined in 1999.
 Coach Brad Card now leads the team, taking over the bench for Coach John Kokidko.
-The team plays its home matches at the Washington Capitals' practice arena, Kettler Capitals Iceplex in Ballston, Arlington, Virginia, at the Ballston Common Mall.
+The team plays its home matches at the Washington Capitals' practice arena, Kettler Capitals Iceplex in Ballston, Virginia, at the Ballston Common Mall.